syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Windows Forms Spreadsheet | Syncfusion
-description: How to create, open and save the workbook in Spreadsheet
+description: Learn here about getting started with Syncfusion Windows Forms Spreadsheet control and more details.
 platform: windowsforms
 control: Spreadsheet
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms Spreadsheet

 This section helps you to get started with the Spreadsheet